misuka-renderer/misuka/docs/src/key_topics/acoustics.rst

   Letting the speed of sound :math:`c \to \infty` removes the delay and recovers the light-transport case exactly.
-What travels along a ray is therefore a radiance-like quantity, invariant along the ray, just as in Mitsuba; the :math:`1/r^2` falloff enters only through the integration over all rays: an emitter that is further away occupies a smaller solid angle and is therefore hit by fewer rays.
+What travels along a ray is therefore a radiance-like quantity, invariant along the ray, just as in Mitsuba.
+The :math:`1/r^2` falloff enters only through the integration over all rays: an emitter that is further away occupies a smaller solid angle and is therefore hit by fewer rays.
 - **Time is resolved rather than integrated out.** Light transport is solved for